SFTtech/openage/README.md

 general documentation files reside in the doc/ directory. you can find ideas, milestones, planning and workflow descriptions etc in there.

+a good entry point may be the file doc/implementation/project_structure as it roughly explains where to find what code in the project.

 dynamic docs
 ------------